Liepāja massacres: July 8–10 shootings

 On or about July 7, 1941, Reichert returned to Liepāja, with a message from Franz Walter Stahlecker, commander of Einsatzgruppe A, that accused Grauel of not executing people fast enough.
 Grauel showed Reichert the list of people he had arrested.
 Reichert checked off a number of names on the list and demanded that they be shot immediately.
 Grauel ordered his assistant, one Neuman, to organize an execution.
 On July 8, 9, and 10, Grauel's men shot 100 men, almost entirely Jews, on each day.
 They were transported to the execution site from the Women's Prison in groups of 20.

 According to Hartman's later testimony, on July 8, he was present at the killing site from 11:00 a.m. to 5:00 p.m., and saw about 200 people killed.
 The procedure was for the Latvian "freedom fighters" (as they were called by Hartman) to drive the victims ten at a time into a long ditch that ended in a pit.
 There they would be aligned in a double row, and shot, generally by Germans, but possibly by Latvians.
 The area around the execution site was guarded by Germans and Latvians, the latter distinguishable by their red-white-red armbands.

 The early executions, which happened at least every two weeks, if not more often, were on the beach to the south of the lighthouse.
 The initial execution squads were Germans, but were later replaced by a commando of Latvians.

-Grauel later testified at his post-war trial that he had requested to be relieved from command because of the stress of the massacres of 8 July to 10 July.
+Grauel later testified at his post-war trial that he had requested to be relieved from command because of the stress of the massacres of July 8 to July 10.
 His request was granted by the Einsatzkommando 2 commander, Rudolf Batz, and by the end of October, Grauel returned to Germany to study jurisprudence.
-Professor Ezergailis noted however, that before returning to Germany, and despite his claim to have been shocked by the July 8–10 massacres, Grauel went on from Liepāja to the nearby town of Ventspils, where he organized additional killings.
+Historian Ezergailis noted however, that before returning to Germany, and despite his claim to have been shocked by the July 8–10 massacres, Grauel went on from Liepāja to the nearby town of Ventspils, where he organized additional killings.